How to Change Your WordPress Admin Password (3 Methods Explained)

 Either way, once you choose a password you’ll need to select the Reset Password button.
 Then, you’ll see a confirmation message like this one if everything went smoothly:

 The entire process should only take you a couple of minutes, unless you spent a lot of time coming up with a new password.
-Next up, let’s talk about another way you can reset your WordPress password.
+Next up, let’s talk about another way you can reset WordPress password.

 If you can log into your WordPress dashboard, then you can change your password from within, without having to use your email.
 This method is useful if you don’t currently have access to your email account, but your WordPress login session hasn’t expired yet.
-Plus, it takes less time than it does to change your WordPress password via the login screen.
+Plus, it takes less time than it does to change the WordPress admin password via the login screen.

 More importantly, there’s also a section called Account Management, where you can change your WordPress password even if you don’t remember the current one.
 All you have to do is click on the button labeled Generate Password: